I got up

 As part of the tour, there will also be an online screening of the film “Manifesto” by Julian Rosefeldt.
 The film, in which the actress Cate Blanchett interprets thirteen different characters to present the same number of artist manifestos, revisits the topics discussed during the tour.
 On August 8, starting at 11.00 AM, it will be possible to stream the film for free for 24 hours on the Foundation’s website.

-For the little ones, we offer a themed workshop – you can download it on our website or find it at the Foundation during your visit.
+For the little ones, we offer a themed workshop – you can download it HERE or find it at the Foundation during your visit.
 Share your artwork with us by tagging us on Instagram.